 Dillon Chepp is the legal policy counsel at Pacific Legal Foundation where he advocates for legislative and regulatory reform at the federal and state levels.
 He was inspired to join the pro-liberty movement by preeminent conservative and libertarian scholars such as John Locke, Thomas Sowell, F.A.
 Hayek, Antonin Scalia, and Walter Williams.

 Dillon joined PLF in 2020 as a constitutional law fellow, working with the litigation and legal policy teams.
 Since then, he has worked on a broad range of civil liberties and separation of power issues, including judicial deference, emergency powers, and home equity theft.
 Dillon is also keenly interested in technology law and policy and is enthusiastic about coupling this interest with his passion for civil liberties to promote liberty in emerging tech issue areas.

-In law school, Dillon worked as a clerk for Senator Chuck Grassley’s Finance Committee staff, focusing on oversight and investigations, and then on his Judiciary Committee staff.
-He also spent time in law school as a clerk for the D.C.
-Department of Corrections; as a research assistant for American University Washington College of Law’s nascent Tech, Law, and Security Program, and as treasurer of the school’s Federalist Society chapter.
-During this time, Dillon developed a keen interest in technology law and policy and is excited about using this passion to augment his ability to defend individual liberties.
+During law school, Dillon worked as a law clerk for the Senate Finance Committee and the Senate Judiciary Committee.
+He also spent this time as a law and policy clerk for the D.C.
+Department of Corrections, working on improving education and vocational training initiatives for incarcerated persons; as a student fellow for American University Washington College of Law’s nascent Tech, Law, and Security Program; and as treasurer of the school’s Federalist Society chapter.

-Dillon earned a BA in political science at the University of Florida and a JD at American University Washington College of Law.
+Dillon earned a BA in political science from the University of Florida and a JD from American University Washington College of Law.
+He is licensed to practice law in the District of Columbia.
 Originally from South Florida, Dillon enjoys getting acclimated to snow and real seasons.
 He is also a big Florida Gators fan and a slightly lesser fan of all South Florida professional sports teams.